-Also, centrifugation of used oil eliminates the need for filtration media, thereby reducing operating costs considerably.
+Also, the centrifugation of used oil eliminates the need for filtration media, thereby reducing operating costs considerably.

-A used oil centrifuge is a 3-phase, self-cleaning centrifugal machine exerting a centrifugal force, 7,000 times that of gravity.
+A used oil centrifuge is a 3-phase, self-cleaning centrifugal filter exerting a centrifugal force 7,000 times that of gravity.

 With this high separation force, the centrifuge can separate all water and small particles from the used oil, producing clean sale oil.

-The food industry uses vegetable broth for a variety of applications, from soups to flavoring.
+The food industry uses vegetable broth for various applications, from soups to flavoring.
 The commercial production of vegetable broth involves the boiling of vegetables and removing the spent biomass to produce clear vegetable broth.